carbon-language/carbon-lang/explorer/README.md

 ## Explorer's Trace Output

-Explorer's Trace Output refers to a detailed record of program phases and their internal processes a program goes through when executed using the `explorer`, it also records things like changes in memory and action stack that describes the state of the program.
+Explorer's Trace Output refers to a detailed record of program phases and their internal processes a program goes through when executed using the `explorer`.
+It also records things like changes in memory and action stack that describes the state of the program.